 Western brand practice that is trying to resonate to Chinese consumers is in dire need of a new approach.
 It is becoming increasingly difficult for Western brands to reach Chinese millennial consumers, but it is not impossible.
 Cultural branding helps brands to scale sense and align meaning to create meaningful, relevant and resonant strategies and brand experiences across a multitude of brand touchpoints, regions, markets and geographies.
 There is no way for brands to tell a story outside of the context of culture.
 Culture is omnipresent.
 You might not see it, you might not be aware of it, but you cannot ignore it.
 People are impacted by it, no matter what brands might think and say.
 If brands fail to shift with the flow of Culture, their advertising will not be relevant.
 Brands operate within their consumer audience’s cultural context.
 This context has its own values, ideologies, symbols, meanings, and recognized makers and influencers.
 It also has cultural tensions and contradictions.
 More and more, whether they’re aware of it or not, consumers demand that brands acknowledge and contribute to this cultural context.
 It’s about brands playing a proactive role, confidently taking a stand, and doing so while being accountable for the images and messages they put out there.

-Fundamentally rethinking and redefining our understanding of Chinese millennial consumers.
+Fundamentally rethinking and redefining our understanding of Chinese millennials and genZ consumers.
 Critical questions are asked.
-Existing brand narrative design practices are explored and challenged.
+Existing brand narratives and messaging design practices are explored and challenged.

 About the cultural branding experiment

-How to assess the cultural meaning of your brand for Chinese and Western millennials?
+– How to increase the cross-cultural applicability of brand narratives and messaging for both a Chinese and Western consumer cultural context?

 – If, why and how to design differently to realize cultural relevance for Chinese in comparison to Western millennials?